mat-bi/batleth/README.md

 -> Logger.ex -> logger of the app

+-> Stat.ex -> a module that calculates some statistics on the battery

+-> LastChange.ex -> a module that is very useful

+-> Time.ex -> a module with very useful time functions

 ##First run
 Use file make.sh to install the app.
 It copies the files, creates directories etc. It must be run by a root - otherwise it won't do anything.